delphix/lab-guides/OracleAdmin/INSTRUCTIONS.md

 ![images/download/attachments/90014984/worddavcc5beabba99812ed323b1a4c642a1f82.png](images/download/attachments/90014984/worddavcc5beabba99812ed323b1a4c642a1f82.png)
 _Figure 4_ _hostchecker createDelphixUser.sh_

-##  Exercise 3 - Validate the Source Environment with Hostchecker0
+##  Exercise 3 - Validate the Source Environment with Hostchecker

   1. Connect to your Linux Source by opening **Terminal** on your Lab Server and running: conn 10.0.x.20 ('x' will be your **Student Number** ).